 Can’t Change Your Monitor Refresh Rate?
 How to Force It

-Outdated drivers are often the causes of this issue
+Outdated drivers are often causing this issue

 • Ensure you're connecting your monitor with the right display cable.